crabust/dNFT-web-app/README.md

 You can use them to test the dApp and derivative minting using a pre-deployed contract `terra1zzf3207sepmhs2t8f2j0zwsklgahrtchn5hxth` on Bombay-12 testnet.

+Note that only original minter, which is set when contract is created, can mint original NFTs.
+If you want to mint new original NFTs, you can use minter's account `terra17lmam6zguazs5q5u6z5mmx76uj63gldnse2pdp` with mnemonics

+`quality vacuum heart guard buzz spike sight swarm shove special gym robust assume sudden deposit grid alcohol choice devote leader tilt noodle tide penalty`

-Alternatively, you can deploy a new contract and make the dApp work with your contract by following the instruction below.
+Alternatively, you can deploy a brand new contract and make the dApp work with your contract by following the instruction below.

 # Manual Deployment (step-by-step instruction)
 ## Creating contract